facumruiz/api-mqtt-mongo/README.md

 - [Node.js](https://nodejs.org/) (v18 or higher)

+## 🚀 Release v3 – MQTT API Endpoints

+This release includes:

+- ✅ GET endpoint /api/getMessages to retrieve all messages stored from MQTT.
+- ✅ POST endpoint /api/publish to send test messages to the allowed topics.
+- 🔒 Strict topic validation to prevent errors or misuse.

+Allowed topics:
+- dispositivo/temperatura
+- dispositivo/humedad
+- dispositivo/relay1
+- dispositivo/relay2
+- dispositivo/relay3

+This version is ideal for testing, debugging, and validating MQTT communication via REST API.

 ## How To Run
 Create the file `.env` in the root directory of your project.
 The file should look like this: